-- the flow to SA will reach approximately 100 GL/day around mid-November 2022; - the flow will reach a peak of approximately 165 GL/day in early December 2022; - there is a moderate possibility that the flow will reach a peak of 200 GL/day; - o This flow may occur with future rainfall and/or improved accuracy in forecasting in coming weeks - there is a lower possibility that the flow will reach a peak of 220 GL/day - There is a chance that this flow may occur with significant future rainfall and/or improved accuracy in forecasting in coming weeks.
+- there is a high probability that the flow will reach a peak of at least 175 GL/day in early December 2022; - there is a moderate probability that the flow will reach a peak of 200 GL/day; - This flow may occur with future rainfall and/or improved accuracy in forecasting in coming weeks - there is a lower probability that the flow will reach a peak of $\ensuremath{\text{220 GL/day}}$ - There is a chance that this flow may occur with significant future rainfall and/or improved accuracy in forecasting in coming weeks.
 Be prepared for this flow and river levels "just in case".

-Forecasting of the size and timing of flows, particularly floods, to the South Australian border is particularly challenging due to the complex interaction of flows from multiple tributaries (including the Darling, Murrumbidgee, upper Murray and Goulburn Rivers) and the attenuating effect of water spreading out over floodplains and filling wetlands on its way to the South Australian border.
+Forecasting of the size and timing of flows, particularly floods, to the South Australian border is particularly challenging due to the complex interaction of flows from multiple tributaries (including the Darling, Murrumbidgee, Edward, Wakool, upper Murray and Goulburn Rivers) and the attenuating effect of water spreading out over floodplains and filling wetlands on its way to the South Australian border.